 Plus, outside of the necessary magic powers and a couple of other objects (the aforementioned health restorative, along with an item that doubles your attack power), the only real things to hunt for are blue orbs.
 Depending on how many you have (there are 99 in total), these will preemptively deal some damage to bosses, making their fights a little bit easier.
 There are also a few clues that, when assembled, will spell out a URL leading to a special website that features assorted supplemental material.
 These aren't exactly the most compelling reasons to explore - the game could've used more weapons or something else to encourage exploration, and to make it worthwhile to traverse previously explored territory to find new stuff at the late stages of the game.
 The ending is also both abrupt and esoteric, and there's only one, as neither your item or map completion percentage affect much of anything outside of achievements, though there is a slightly extended ending if you find all of the tablets.

 Alwa's Awakening is quite a likeable game, and as far as it sets out to replicate the experience of classic adventure-platformer games, it certainly succeeds.
 It's engaging but also far less obtuse, and the world design is excellent.
-But it's also one of those games that probably would've easier to appreciate had it been released five years earlier.
-So many other retro-themed games, both platformers and Metroidvanias, have more distinct identities, both from an aesthetic or gameplay perspective, that it doesn't quite do enough to stand out.
-It's obvious that this is a smaller scale game though, so taken on that level, there are more than enough challenging and clever moments to make it worthwhile.
+Plus it's fairly well tuned for speed runs.
+There are a number of glitches that the community have found since the game was released, many of which allow you to complete the game much faster, but the developers have been wise enough to acknowledge that this actually helps the longevity of the game.
+It's true that Alwa's Awakening is not as fancy or ambitious as other Metroidvanias, but it's obvious that this is a smaller scale game though, so taken on that level, there are more than enough challenging and clever moments to make it worth playing through.